Contact FolkWords: Use this link or the top menu to find both our email and 'earthbound' addresses.

 To get straight to the point: Observations and Comment

 To read latest and current reviews: Latest Reviews

 Folk music is many things to many people.
 It is classified and categorised in varied, strange and often inaccurate ways.
 From traditional, acoustic, world and roots, to nu-folk, electric folk, medieval folk and folk-rock, via bluegrass, country and Americana, through progressive folk, neo folk and electronic psych, to punk folk, folk metal and thrash folk.

-Folk influences come from far and wide - Western and Eastern Europe, America, Africa, India - almost anywhere you can imagine.
+Folk influences range far and wide - Western and Eastern Europe, America, Africa, India - almost anywhere you can imagine.
 Those influences ebb, flow and coalesce to create the new, different, strange and sometimes awe inspiring threads of folk.
 FolkWords looks at the threads and the people that take the time to weave those threads into the rich tapestry that is folk music.

 What else will you find on FolkWords?

 There's a rich variety of 'folk stuff' that changes and updates regularly - just follow the links below:

 FolkWords Blog: our views (and yours if you choose to comment) on anything folk